AmrHMorsy/AmrMorsy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Amr Morsy, a graphics programmer with over five years of experience crafting immersive game engines, advanced simulations, captivating animations and engaging video games.
+I am Amr Morsy, a graphics programmer with over 5 years of experience.
+My expertise includes developing game engines, simulations, animations, and video games, with proficiency in parallel and multicore programming for optimizing large-scale projects.